Posted: April 18, 2019

 \[\begin{pmatrix} 1+\imath \\ 2\\ 3 \\0\end{pmatrix} \cdots\]the results are correct anyway.
 But once you apply the above code to vectors such as

 \[\scriptsize\begin{pmatrix} \vdots \\ -5.958120542697545\times10^{-2}+3.458921825623937\times10^{-2}\imath\\ -0.140304539565186-6.689129223560432E-003\imath \\ -0.108080108742333+4.045132235649551E-002\imath \\ -3.146446494299783\times10^{-2}-5.166562823556472\times10^{-3}\imath \\ \vdots \end{pmatrix} \cdots\]even if the two vectors are practically linearly dependent, the error in calculation will result in a tiny non-zero vector, which will later be normalized regardless of it’s magnitude.
-To avoid this, check abs(dot_product(vec(:),vec(:))
+To avoid this, check abs(dot_product(vec(:),vec(:)) to remove such problem.

 do j=1,7